dso-toolkit/dso-toolkit/README.md

 - [Slack chat](https://dso-toolkit.slack.com/)
 - [Slack chat invite link](https://join.slack.com/t/dso-toolkit/shared_invite/zt-58125gbo-FtPAARcnU47rMgkT7KWikA)

-# DSO Toolkit - Design System van het Digitaal Stelsel Omgevingswet (DSO)
+# DSO Toolkit - Design System of the Digitaal Stelsel Omgevingswet (DSO)

+(Digitaal Stelsel Omgevingswet, translated, stands for Digital System for the Environment and Planning Act of the Netherlands)

-De DSO Toolkit bestaat uit documentatie en een stijlgids.
-Daarnaast worden er twee implementaties geleverd: CSS en Web Components.
-De Web Components krijgen voor Angular en React wrappers, zie issue #915.
+The DSO Toolkit consists of documentation and a style guide.
+In addition, two implementations are provided: CSS and Web Components.
+The Web Components for Angular and React get wrappers, see issue #915.

 ## Getting started